 The agreement reached, which is intended to put an end to the difficulties faced by the business, may be either acknowledged and made enforceable by the president of the court or approved by the court.
 Only the judgment approving the agreement is public.

 However, the agreement’s approval enables: (i) to grant legal privilege in case of subsequent insolvency proceedings to creditors that provided new money at the time of the conciliation proceedings (‘new money privilege’); and (ii) to prevent the clawback period from starting prior to this judgment.

 Since mandat ad hoc is not subject to any time constraint, it is usually advisable to conduct negotiations within this framework.
 Then, when an agreement is about to be reached, the debtor shall request for the opening of conciliation proceedings in order for the arrangement to be either acknowledged or approved by the court.

 French insolvency law offers a range of court-controlled proceedings, each of them being designed to handle a specific degree or nature of difficulty.
 The emergence of ‘pre-pack’ proceedings strengthens the whole legal arsenal, creating a bridge between court-assisted and court-controlled proceedings.

-Safeguard proceedings are commenced at the request of a debtor, which can prove that although it is not insolvent, it has difficulties that it is unable to overcome on its own.
+Safeguard proceedings are commenced at the request of a debtor that can prove that, although it is not insolvent, it has difficulties that it is unable to overcome on its own.

 The debtor still runs the business (even though an administrator can be appointed to either supervise or assist the management), while preparing a safeguard plan to be negotiated with its creditors.

-The negotiations take place through two creditors’ committees, which are made up of all credit institutions and holders of bank debt, and main trade creditors, respectively.
+The negotiations take place through two creditors’ committees, gathering, respectively: all credit institutions and holders of bank debt, and main trade creditors.